Sai-Myo-Myat/simple-eCommerce/README.md

-# Zeabix CloudBoost Pro – Landing Page
+# CloudBoost Pro – Landing Page

-This is a responsive landing page for a hypothetical service called **Zeabix CloudBoost Pro**, inspired by Zeabix's actual service offering to help businesses refactor their apps for the cloud.
+This is a responsive landing page for a hypothetical service called ** CloudBoost Pro**, inspired by actual service offering to help businesses refactor their apps for the cloud.

 ## 📐 Page Sections